Singapore Arrival Card: Online Application, Form, Requirements

 • Vaccinated travelers: May need to present a WHO-recognized vaccine certificate (children aged 12 and under are exempt).

-• Unvaccinated travelers: Must provide a negative PCR test result taken within 48 hours before departure, plus a COVID-19 insurance policy with a minimum coverage of SGD 30,000.
+• Unvaccinated travelers: Must provide a negative PCR test result taken within 48 hours before departure, plus an insurance policy with a minimum coverage of SGD 30,000.

 Submission Requirements